 Hopefully, you are now in a position to explore project activity codes in greater details and find more uses for them.

 Want to learn more about using Activity Codes in Primavera P6?
-Check out our Essential Activity Codes in Primavera P6 Course.
+Check out our Primavera P6 Online Course.